danja/hyperdata-desktop/README.md

 The plan is to configure/add to this to support tools for working with Web content and [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) data on a desktop machine.

-The [Hyperdata Knowledge Management System](https://hyperdata.it/hkms/) is an in-progress collection applications primarily intended to aid productivity.
+The [Hyperdata Knowledge Management System](https://hyperdata.it/hkms/) is an in-progress suite of independent applications primarily intended to aid productivity.
 These applications are backed by a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) store, so architecturally it could be described as a kind of [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system).

 Electron's ties to Web technologies suggest it should be a good environment in which to use the HKMS apps as a unified application.
 On the desktop, access to the local filesystem is indispensable, and text editing is the first requirement.
 These, and some of the other facilities built into Pulsar suggest it as a better starting point than a blank-slate Electron.